mahpooya/larawoe-react-validator/README.md

 `messageWhenPresent(message, options = {})` Show a message when the message is set, good for ajax validation errors.

-`check(value, validations)` A simple way of checking a value against a built in validation rule.
+`check(value, validations)` A simple way of checking a value against a built-in validation rule.
 Does not add to the validator, just gives a true / false return value.

 `message(field, value, validations, options = {})` How you define validation rules and add messages into the form.